abaran30/hextechhunt/README.md

 + Changes made to the code in *hextech-server* will require a server restart.
 Simply kill the server process (Ctrl + C) and re-run `npm start` in *hextech-server*.

 ## Special Thanks
 Special thanks to Riot Games for giving us the opportunity to create these awesome, game-data-driven applications.
-Win or lose this API Challenge (April 2016), it has been a most pleasurable experience to create my own application featuring Riot Games data and League of Legends.
-Developing this application helped me learn more about the aforementioned technologies and API-driven development in general, and for that I am grateful.
+Win or lose the April 2016 API Challenge, it has been a most pleasurable experience to create my own application featuring Riot Games data and League of Legends.
+Developing this application helped me learn more about the aforementioned technologies and API-driven development in general, and for that I am very grateful.

 ## Disclaimer